Wiktoria201/superhero-cards-app/README.md

 - **Frontend**: HTML, CSS, JavaScript, React.js, API
 - **Hosting**: Netlify

 I also incorporated basic tests to ensure the reliability and functionality of the application.
-They can be found in utils folder.
+They can be found in the utils folder.